Targets: The U.S. Forest Service and Eagle County Commissioners

 Ways to take action and get involved today:

-• Sign the citizens’ petition opposed to Berlaimont (now has more than 3,000 signatures) – SIGN THE PETITION HERE
+• Sign the citizens’ petition opposed to Berlaimont (now has almost 4,000 signatures) – SIGN THE PETITION HERE

 • Contact the Forest Service and ask them to prioritize wildlife over speculative development: Aaron Mayville, District Ranger | email@example.com | 970-827-5150 CLICK HERE FOR TALKING POINTS